plurid/state-recorder/README.md

     // };

     stateRecorder.previous();
-    // returns the previous StateSituation
+    // returns the previous StateSituation, if it exists,
+    // or the first StateSituation

     stateRecorder.next();
-    // returns the next StateSituation
+    // returns the next StateSituation, if it exists,
+    // or the last StateSituation

     const differences = stateRecorder.differences();
     // returns an array of differences between the states